wp-plugins/issuu-embed/readme.txt

 Tested up to: 3.2
 Stable tag: 1.0

-Issuu Embed allows you to copy and paste the URL of a Issuu document into your blog post and have it automatically embedded just as you would expect with other oEmbedable sites like Vimeo, YouTube, Flickr, and others.
+Issuu Embed allows you to copy and paste the URL of a Issuu document into your blog post and have it automatically embedded just as you would expect.

 == Description ==